Frequently Asked Questions

-SystemLink Cloud is a new cloud-based platform offered by NI.
+SystemLink Cloud is a cloud-based platform offered by NI.
 It enables you to securely access, monitor, and interact with applications from anywhere in the world without the burden of hosting and managing a server yourself.
-SystemLink Cloud hosts a suite of services, which includes a hosting service, a highly-scalable data service, and a drag-and-drop dashboard service.
-Access SystemLink Cloud with your ni.com credentials to start enhancing your applications now.
+SystemLink Cloud hosts a suite of services, which includes a hosting service, a highly-scalable data service, a dashboard service, and data storage service.
+Access SystemLink Cloud with your NI User Account credentials and start enhancing your applications now.

 How do I start using SystemLink Cloud?

-Check out the Getting Started guide for help.
+Check out our Getting Started Guide for help.